LIGO Inspiral Events Confirmation

 This is the opposite sequence reported, including when LIGO received the Nobel Prize in 2017.

 When LIGO claims to have detected an event it should provide confirmation of that event.
-None have confirmation, except for the single NS-NS event.
+None have confirmation.

 If the software had a defect where an 'unexpected' signal was a match for the BH-BH template we would never know of that error because a claim for a BH-BH merger cannot be confirmed to determine whether the claim was correct or an error.